Mehran Shahintab

 Mehran Shahintab (born March 21, 1966 Kermanshah) is an Iranian professional basketball coach.
-Currently, he is head coach of the Iranian national team and Shahrdari Gorgan.
+Currently, he is head coach of the Esteghlal Tehran Basketball Team.

 Playing career

 Shahintab began his career at the age of 16 and soon became a member of the Iran National Junior Team in 1985.
 From 1991 to 1998 he played for Rah-Ahan Basketball Club for 8 consecutive seasons.
 Shahintab joined Peykan Basketball Club in 1998 and with them, he reached the I.R.
 Iran Super League final.

 In total, he played 16 seasons in Iran's top-tier level super league, playing with Pas, Persepolis, Rah-Ahan, Peykan, and Azad University Basketball Club.

 Shahintab's first competition with the senior Iran National basketball team was the 1989 ABC Championship in Beijing, China.
 He helped Iran National basketball team to achieve the 4th place in 1993 ABC Championship in Jakarta.
-In 1995 after playing for Iran National basketball team in Asian Basketball Confederation (ABC) Championship in Seoul Shahintab announced his retirement from international competition.
+In 1995 after playing for Iran National basketball team in Asian Basketball Confederation (ABC) Championship in Seoul.Shahintab announced his retirement from international competition.